 For each card, you can individually select what kind of hardware will be presented to the virtual machine.
-VirtualBox can virtualize the following five types of networking hardware:
+VirtualBox can virtualize the following six types of networking hardware:

 - AMD PCNet PCI II;

 - AMD PCNet FAST III (the default);

 - Intel PRO/1000 MT Desktop;

-- Intel PRO/1000 T Server.
+- Intel PRO/1000 T Server;

-- Intel PRO/1000 MT Server.
+- Intel PRO/1000 MT Server;

+- Paravirtualized network adapter (virtio-net).

 The PCNet FAST III is the default because it is supported by nearly all operating systems out of the box, as well as the GNU GRUB boot manager.
+As an exception, the Intel PRO/1000 family adapters are chosen for some guest operating system types that no longer ship with drivers for the PCNet card, such as Windows Vista; see chapter 4.3.5, Windows Vista networking, page 64 for details.

-However, support for the Intel PRO/1000 MT type was added with VirtualBox 1.6 because Microsoft dropped support for the AMD PCNet cards with Windows Vista, and Vista guests therefore have no networking without manual driver installation otherwise.
-See chapter 4.2.5, Windows Vista networking, page 63 for details.
-The Server variant of the Intel PRO/1000 card was added with VirtualBox 1.6.2 because this one is recognized by Windows XP guests without additional driver installation.
+&lt;sup>1Support for the Intel PRO/1000 MT Desktop type was added with VirtualBox 1.6.
+The T Server variant of the Intel PRO/1000 card was added with VirtualBox 1.6.2 because this one is recognized by Windows XP guests without additional driver installation.
+The MT Server variant was added with VirtualBox 2.2 to facilitate OVF imports from other platforms.